kitty-panics/markdown/docs/Rules-CN.md

    * A misaligned item
 ```

-Usually this rule will be triggered because of a typo.
+Usually, this rule will be triggered because of a typo.
 Correct the indentation
 for the list to fix it:

 ```markdown